 Their first album ‘Diaghilev’s Dance’ was inspired by the life of the famous Russian impresario Diaghelev, and his dance troupe ‘The Ballets Russes’.

-The compositions on their last album ‘Gagarin Sang A Hymn In Space’ centres on subject matters ranging from lives of insects to the Cold War.
+The compositions on their second album ‘Gagarin Sang A Hymn In Space’ centres on subject matters ranging from life’s of insects, space travel and the ‘Cold War’.

 The last album ‘Wintertide’ has been recently release by the acclaimed contemporary jazz label ASC records.